felixvanoost/Reflow-Oven-Controller/README.md

 see the CERN OHL v1.2 for applicable conditions.

 # Reflow Oven Controller
-An Arduino shield to convert a standard toaster oven into a reflow soldering oven for SMT assembly
+An Arduino-based project to convert a standard toaster oven into a reflow soldering oven for PCB assembly

 ----------
 Context